Daniel Camarena: New York Yankees

+San Francisco Giants

+On May 24, 2018, Camarena signed a minor league contract with the San Francisco Giants.
+He spent the remainder of the season with the Triple–A Sacramento River Cats, also appearing in one game for the Double–A Richmond Flying Squirrels.
+In 16 games (15 starts) for Sacramento, Camarena registered a 1–8 record and 5.65 ERA with 64 strikeouts across 79 2/3 innings pitched.
+He elected free agency following the season on November 2.

+Minnesota Twins

+On January 19, 2019, Camarena signed a minor league contract with the Minnesota Twins.
+He made one appearances for the Triple–A Rochester Red Wings, allowing three runs on five hits with six strikeouts in 4 1/3 innings pitched.
+Camarena was released by the Twins organization on April 29.

+New York Yankees (second stint)

-On July 6, 2019, Camarena was selected to the 40-man roster and promoted to the major leagues for the first time.
-However, he was optioned to Triple-A the next day without appearing in a game.
-On August 13, 2019, Camarena was released by the Yankees organization.
+On May 8, 2019, Camarena signed a minor league contract to return to the New York Yankees organization.
+On July 6, Camarena was selected to the 40-man roster and promoted to the major leagues for the first time.
+However, he was optioned to Triple-A the next day without appearing in a game, becoming a phantom ballplayer.
+In 17 games (16 starts) for Scranton, Camarena struggled to a 4–8 record and 6.27 ERA with 88 strikeouts across 99 innings of work.
+On August 13, he was released by the Yankees organization.

 San Diego Padres

 On February 13, 2020, Camarena signed a minor league contract with the San Diego Padres organization.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

-On July 19, 2020, Camarena was added to the Padres’ 60-man player pool for the pandemic-shortened season, but spent the year at the alternate training site without making an MLB appearance.
+On July 19, 2020, Camarena was added to the Padres’ 60-man player pool for the pandemic-shortened season but spent the year at the alternate training site without making an MLB appearance.
 He was assigned to the Triple-A El Paso Chihuahuas to begin the 2021 season.